 Historic Inns & Hotels of Saratoga Springs

 Many recognize Saratoga Springs as quite the historic destination.
-From the Battle of Saratoga to housing one of the oldest race courses in the country, there is much to learn about while in the area!
-However, some may not realize that history in Saratoga stretches beyond the battle fields and the race course.
+From the Battle of Saratoga to one of the oldest race courses in the country, there is much to learn about while in the area!
+Some may not realize, however, that history in Saratoga stretches beyond the battlefields and the race course.
 There are several historic places you can stay in and visit while in the area, as well.
 Check out Saratoga's collection of historic inns:

 Located in the Broadway Historic District, this historic 1870 Second Empire brick boutique hotel is right in the heart of Saratoga Springs on Broadway.
 This magnificently renovated and restored hotel's 31 rooms perfectly blend the elegance of the past with today's modern updates.